Timeseries

 get_index_at_point(point, after=True)[source]

-Converts a point along the time axis index into an integer index ranging in (0, len(series)-1).
+Convert a point along the time index into an integer index ranging from (0, len(series)-1) inclusive.

 Parameters